HectorCan/Documentacion-S.S./Coprimes in Array/index.md

 As a partner in this track, I will mentor you to consider the following to solve this problem.

 1. You have received all the info that you need to make an efficient solution.
-2. You don't need to store all the factors in memory.
+2. You don't need to store all the factors in memory. _Remember: You must determine if they are coprime or not_.
-3. Think it in other way, we can check if the iterator is factor of the set of numbers?.
+3. The algorithm that was defined to get the factors of a number can be modified to check if a set of numbers have a common factor, how? think in a loop.
+However there is additional considerations:
-    1. Remember that 8 can be divided 3 times by 2, but 16 can be divided 4 times by 2, how can you validate this before incrementing the iterator to 3.
+    1. 8 can be divided by 2, 3 times; but 6 can only be divided 1 time.
+You must only increment $iterator$ when all the numbers in set have $remainder > 0$
-    2. Once you have encountered an iterator that is factor of the set, you can finish the search.
+    2. Also, if you find a factor for all the numbers you can stop.

-Well, now, I can only say Good Luck!!!
+Good Luck!!!